 Our ChromaID and Bio-RFID technology may have a number of potential applications in fields of use which will require prior governmental regulatory approval before the technology can be introduced to the marketplace.
-For example, we are exploring the use of our ChromaID and Bio-RFID technology for certain medical diagnostic applications.
-There is no assurance that we will be successful in developing medical applications for our technology.
-If we were to be successful in developing medical applications of our technology, prior approval by the FDA and other governmental regulatory bodies may be required before the technology could be introduced into the marketplace.
-There is no assurance that such regulatory approval would be obtained for a medical diagnostic or other applications requiring such approval.
+For example, we are exploring the use of our ChromaID and Bio-RFID technology for certain medical diagnostic applications, with an initial focus on the continuous monitoring of blood glucose.

+There is no assurance that we will be successful in developing a continuous glucose monitoring medical applications for our technology.

+If we were to be successful in developing a continuous glucose monitoring medical applications of our technology, prior approval by the FDA and other governmental regulatory bodies will be required before the technology could be introduced into the marketplace.

+There is no assurance that such regulatory approval would be obtained for a continuous glucose monitoring medical diagnostic or other applications requiring such approval.